-Child nutrition is one of those rare problems that appear to be within our power to solve.
+Child nutrition is one of those problems that appear to be within our power to solve.
 All that is presently lacking is the will to solve it.
-I challenge all of you -- providers, consumers, government and business leaders -- to join me in my commitment to eliminate the scourge of hunger and malnutrition from Pennsylvania and from the entire nation.
+I challenge all of you to join me in my commitment to eliminate the scourge of hunger and malnutrition from Minnesota and the entire nation.